-- Mount the level monitors together in one cabinet - Use a common power (mains) supply and ground (earth) for all devices - Interconnect the SYNC terminals of all level monitors.
+- Mount the level monitors together in one cabinet - Use a common power (mains) supply and ground (earth) for all devices - Interconnect the SYNC terminals of all level monitors. - Up to 16 Siemens devices can be synchronized together.

 For more information or assistance, contact Siemens or your local distributor.
 Go to: www.siemens.com/processautomation.